jishnu-jichu/Binary-Search-Tree/README.md

 								-Visit the root

-We can also search for a particular key in the binary search tree.
+We can also search for a particular key value in the binary search tree.